raspberrypilearning/next-customer-please/en/step_2.md

 What backdrop and extra scenery sprites will you need?
 + A backdrop from the Scratch library, or a plain coloured backdrop?
 + A desk, counter, or window to sell from?
++ A shelf or bookcase to put items on - you could Paint this on the backdrop

 --- task ---